paa-rth/Jevlis-Ka/README.md

 - **Website:** [JevlisKa.com](https://jevliska.com)

 Thank you for choosing Jevlis Ka!
 We hope it enhances your culinary adventures and brings joy to your kitchen.
 Happy cooking! 🍳👩‍🍳👨‍🍳

+---

+Jevlis Ka is developed and maintained by ASAP Coders.™